RocketChat/docs-old/legal/master-service-agreement-for-professional-services.md

 Effective date: 06/03/2022

-This Professional Services Master Agreement (“PSMA”) describes your (“Customer”) rights and responsibilities when using our (“Rocket.Chat”) Professional Services.
+This Professional Services Master Agreement (ÃÂ¢ÃÂÃÂPSMAÃÂ¢ÃÂÃÂ) describes your (ÃÂ¢ÃÂÃÂCustomerÃÂ¢ÃÂÃÂ) rights and responsibilities when using our (ÃÂ¢ÃÂÃÂRocket.ChatÃÂ¢ÃÂÃÂ) Professional Services.

-This Agreement applies to all Customers of Rocket.Chat’s Professional Services. and generally comes with an Statement of Work (SOW) or/and Order Form that specifies services for a particular initial term or period (the “Initial Order/SOW Term”).
+This Agreement applies to all Customers of Rocket.ChatÃÂ¢ÃÂÃÂs Professional Services. and generally comes with an Statement of Work (SOW) or/and Order Form that specifies services for a particular initial term or period (the ÃÂ¢ÃÂÃÂInitial Order/SOW TermÃÂ¢ÃÂÃÂ).

 We may update this Agreement and we will let you know when we do through the Services (e.g., a bot notification) or by the Customer e-mail address provided to Rocket.chat.

-​Please read this document carefully before using this service.
+ÃÂ¢ÃÂÃÂPlease read this document carefully before using this service.

 ### 1. Definitions